May 2021 Forensic Contest

 Today's diary is a forensic contest for May 2021 based on a packet capture (pcap) with Windows-based infection traffic.
 Like last month, this month's prize is a Raspberry Pi.
 Rules for the contest follow:

-Material for our May 2021 forensic contest is located at this Github repository.
-The repository contains a zip archive with a pcap of network traffic from the infected Windows host.
+Material for our May 2021 forensic contest is located here.
+The referenced page links to a zip archive with a pcap of network traffic from the infected Windows host.
 I always recommend people review pcaps of malware in a non-Windows environment, if possible.

 The source of this infection was a malicious email.
 Fortunately, an email provider's spam filters usually catch the vast majority of malware before it hits someone's inbox.
 Unfortunately, due to the vast amount of spam, some malicious emails make it through to their intended victims.